ja-k-e/discogs-aggregator/README.md

 Clicking an Artist name will take you to the Artist page which contains all Releases in the database for that Artist as well as data for which Artists are most often collected with that Artist.

 Clicking a Release name will take you to the Release page which contains Release metadata as well as data for which Releases are most often collected with that Release.

+### `/server`
+The server page allows you to add or update Discogs Collections to or in your database via the client.
+You can queue existing Collections or enter in newline-separated Discogs usernames.
+Once you've queued the usernames, run the scraper.